naiyerasif/site/src/_data/posts/2021/2021-11-16-09-12-12-working-with-aws-on-local-using-localstack.md

 ## Working with AWS services

 You can now use the AWS services (such as S3, SNS, SQS, Secrets Manager, etc) through the port 4566.
 You can find the list of the core AWS services available on LocalStack [here](https://docs.localstack.cloud/aws/feature-coverage/).
-Let's explore some of the services with AWS CLI now.
+Let's explore some services with AWS CLI now.

 ### Saving objects on S3